Canon M200 vs T6

 It is notable that the T6 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M200 does not feature such an accessory-socket.

 The M200 is a recent model that features in the current product line-up of Canon.
-In contrast, the T6 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon M200 better than the Canon T6 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.